 Concerned about using 304 because it’s hard to machine or using 303 because it’s less weldable?
 Get an experienced OEM vendor involved to optimize your design and material use.

 Or maybe you want something that can stand up to salt corrosion or that’s a little cheaper.
-These resources can guide you to the right metal:
+These resources can guide you to the right grades of stainless steel:

 - 304 vs. 316 stainless steel tubing